DCMLab/standards/docs/source/pipeline/pipeline.rst

 Usually you can compose these columns from the metadata fields that you have already cleaned in the previous step.
 For example, you can simply copy the ``composer`` column into ``composer_text`` column and commit.
-The lyricist field is generally used for vocal music or in special cases like the Tchaikovsky piece shown above that comes with a poem.
+The lyricist field is generally used for vocal music; or in special cases such as the Tchaikovsky piece shown above that comes with a poem.
 For a dataset of sonatas, the title column could be composed, for example, by using the ``CONCATENATE`` function of your spreadsheet in order to combine the ``workTitle`` column with the ``workNumber`` column in some meaningful way.